 Fish has always been considered among the healthy sources of protein.
-Compared to beef and pork, it’s much lower in fat, cholesterol and calories.
-At the same time, it’s packed with vitamins, minerals and essential fatty acids that are good for our health.
+Compared to beef and pork, it’s much lower in fat, cholesterol, and calories.
+At the same time, it’s packed with vitamins, minerals, and essential fatty acids that are good for our health.

 Tilapia, one of the most popular farm-raised fish that many people eat, is much loved for its cheap cost and delicious taste.
 It is in fact the fourth most consumed seafood in the United States, as reported by the National Institute of Fisheries.

 Why is eating tilapia dangerous?
-Here are the top reasons:
+Here are the top reasons.

 Fish is the usual go-to seafood of those who want to up their intake of omega 3 fatty acids.
-Omega 3, as you probably know, benefits the health by lowering blood pressure, reducing cholesterol in the bloodstream, and boosting the immune system.
+Omega 3, as you probably know, benefits health by lowering blood pressure, reducing cholesterol in the bloodstream, and boosting the immune system.
 It also prevents arthritis, depression, heart disease, and even cancer.

 Moreover, the study states that “it is common practice…to spread livestock and poultry waste on fields or use it as fish feed.”